BL755: Design

 The BL755 looks like a standard 1000 lb general-purpose bomb but with a hard "saddle" on the spine for ejector release and crutching pad loads and a distinctive large turbine-like air arming vane on the nose.
 The four rear fins are squared off in appearance, but on closer inspection can be seen to be hollow and telescopic.
 A central extruded aluminium skeleton is divided into seven bays, each containing 21 submunitions (147 total).
 The bays are covered by a frangible cover that the submunitions break during ejection.
 The submunitions are ejected by a central gas cartridge and individual inflatable bladders for each bay, operating in a similar manner to a car airbag.
 Ejection on the original BL755 bomb is triggered by the rotation of the arming vane, driven by the airflow.

 Each submunition is contained within its own SAFU (safety and arming unit) and is telescoped shut.
 Upon release, the submunition is expanded by a spring.
 A focal distance standoff and detonating device deploys at the front and a fan of stabilizing fins at the rear.
 Each has a shaped charge HEAT warhead for armour penetration, the casing of which is constructed from wound tessellated square wire, which produces around 1,400 anti-personnel fragments.
 A single cluster bomb produces a total of more than two hundred thousand fragments.

 Deployment

 The bomb is cleared for use by the Panavia Tornado aircraft in the British Royal Air Force.

 United Kingdom

-The BL755 was used in combat by the Royal Navy and the RAF during the Falklands War and the RAF during the second Gulf War (Operation Telic) and Bosnian War.
+The BL755 was used in combat by the Royal Navy and the RAF during the Falklands War and the RAF during the invasion of Iraq (Operation Telic) and Bosnian War.
 During the first Gulf War a small number were deployed by RAF Jaguars.